 We started on the bottom left corner and started working our way up to the top of the fireplace opening.
 Making sure to mix up the sizes and vary the colors as we went gave us the look we wanted.

 Once we finished the left side to the fireplace opening, I worked on the right side.
 When we went across the top of the fireplace opening we used a level to pencil a line at the bottom of where the stone needed to sit.
 We used various boards to help keep them stabilized until the stone dried for a couple of hours.

 We kept working our way up until we reached the ceiling.
 This DIY project took us about a week, spending a couple of hours on it each day.
 This is definitely a doable DIY project for a beginner!!!
-Airstone has great videos on their site to help you work through all the steps of this faux stone veneer fireplace.
+Airstone has great videos on its site to help you work through all the steps of this faux stone veneer fireplace.

 Look at the textures and the variety of colors!
 It really does look and feel like real stone!

 Here it is with our fireplace all decked out for fall.
-We absolutely love how the faux stacked stone fireplace turned out.
-The variation of colors perfectly blend in our home.
+We absolutely love how the faux-stacked stone fireplace turned out.
+The variation of colors perfectly blends in our home.
 We love the texture and warmth it brings to our family room and we LOVED how easy it was to install.
-So if you’re thinking about making over your fireplace I highly recommend you checking out AirStone.
+So if you’re thinking about making over your fireplace I highly recommend you check out AirStone.